jomarcardoso/brazilian-super-hero/README.md

 ## The fight

+Zogan was a strong super human with the resistant skin and plates.

 Bruno watching Zogan beating and even killing some of his team decide to stop that, run straight at Zogan and punch him hard on the chest.
 Zogan laughs with some teardrops, he does the same as always showing himself strong, but breathless to laugh much more and of course no time, because Bruno is there for vengeance, and attack again with a side kick.
 Zogan with hatred face, block the kick with his powerful and protected arm and try a counterattack in Bruno's ribs with his forearm shield lance.
 Bruno jump back with the hands on the ground and dodge the punch.

 Bruno stare at Zogan, and Zogan say the same as always "you are weaker than I taught".
 Bruno that not speak much, look for a half of second at your friend Tomas dead sitted with a hole in his neck, look at Zogan again for a second, but no seeing him, but thinking, and then nod confirming something to himself.